trilitech/tezos-developer-docs/docs/using/wallets.md

 Their primary purpose is to store an account's private key securely and encrypt (or "sign") transactions with that key without exposing the key.
 For more information on accounts, see [Accounts](/using/accounts).

-Some wallets can do other tasks, including:
+Most wallets can do other tasks, including:

 - Showing the token balances that an account holds, such as cryptocurrencies (DeFi tokens) and non-fungible tokens (NFTs)
 - Providing information on the value of tokens